Metal Slip-Resistant Surfaces

 The history of thermal spray goes back the better part of a century.
 Fuel air thermal spray dates to around World War One, but it was not well suited for non-slip applications.
 Electric arc thermal spray was invented in Europe in 1945, and made its way to America soon afterwards.

 Maximilian Palena invented MEBAC in 1963.
 He was part of Plasma-Spray Corporation in Cherry Hill, New Jersey, at the time.
 The US Navy contracted Plasma-Spray to research methods of treating aircraft carrier jet blast deflectors.
-The coatings had to be corrosion resistant, durable and slip resistant.
-His work was inspired by a research paper called New Developments in Plasma Arc Weld Surfacing that was presented by R. Zuchowski and E. Garrabrant at the 1963 American Welding Society’s 44th annual meeting.
+The coatings had to be corrosion-resistant, durable and slip-resistant.
+His work was inspired by a research paper called New Developments in Plasma Arc Weld Surfacing which was presented by R. Zuchowski and E. Garrabrant at the 1963 American Welding Society’s 44th annual meeting.
 Mr. Palena conducted dozens of careful tests to find the correct settings and sequences to produce a product to meet the navy’s specifications.

 The US Navy continued to test the early MEBAC products until at least 1975 (12 years after Plasma-Spray first started research into this area).
 A report from the US Navy at that time credited what was later to be called MEBAC as being the best product available for their application after tests onboard the USS Kitty Hawk.
 It is unknown if the Navy ever did actually buy flooring from Plasma-Spray.
 However, in 1968, Mr. Palena filed for a patent entitled Metal Bonded Non-Skid Coating and Method of Making Same.
 It was granted in 1975 as patent number 3,855,444.
 Around this time it is presumed that Plasma-Spray began to commercially produce this product in a plant in Pennsaoken, New Jersey.
 Later, in 1976, Mr. Palena filed for another patent (entitled Metal Non-Skid Coating) that was a refinement of the earlier patent.
 It was granted in 1977 as patent number 4,029,852.
 The spray heads and wire drives were homemade from Plasma-Spray’s design.
 Although other companies began to produce off-the-shelf commercial units, Plasma-Spray has largely retained the original design for the spray heads.